 Mr. Yost was also an adjunct at the RAND Corporation from 2015-2017, where he wrote on strategic surprise.
 In 2018 the Institute for the Study of Diplomacy produced his monograph, “Grand Strategy and Strategic Surprise.”
 His other research interests include: U.S. foreign and national security policies with particular emphasis on the Middle East and East Asia, energy futures and the relationship(s) of intelligence to policy.

-In May 2013 he completed four years at the National Intelligence Council (NIC), where he directed the Strategic Futures Group and its predecessor, the Long Range Analysis Unit.
-In this position he led a team of senior intelligence community analysts conducting integrated assessments of the strategic environment to identify emerging risks and opportunities for the United States.
-In May 2013 Mr. Yost was awarded the National Intelligence Superior Service Medal.
+From 2009 to 2013 Mr. Yost served on the National Intelligence Council (NIC), where he directed the Strategic Futures Group and its predecessor, the Long Range Analysis Unit.
+In this position he was responsible for leading a team of senior intelligence analysts in conducting integrated assessments of the strategic environment to identify emerging risks and opportunities for the United States.
+In 2013 he was awarded the National Intelligence Superior Service Medal.

 Mr. Yost has written extensively on U.S. foreign and security policies.
-He is a graduate of Hamilton College and has a Masters of Science in Foreign Service from Georgetown University.
+He is a graduate of Hamilton College and has a Master of Science in Foreign Service degree from Georgetown University.
 He is a member of the Council on Foreign Relations and on the Board of Directors of the American Ditchley Foundation and the Advisory Council of the Eurasia Foundation.

 He was born in Washington D.C. and is married to Carol H. Yost and has two children and three grandchildren.